openhab/openhab-docs/rules/concepts.md

   execute: (event) => {
       const windowName = event.itemName;
       const windowState = event.newState;
-      if (windowState === 'OPEN') {
       // Use a function generator, otherwise the variable windowName can be mutated by later runs of the rule const generateNotificationFunction = (windowName) => {
           return function () {
               const window = items.getItem(windowName);
               // Check if the window is still open if (window.state === 'OPEN') {
                   actions.NotificationAction.sendBroadcastNotification(`${window.label} is open for an hour!`);
               }
           }
       }
       // Create a timer that expires in one hour and then sends a notification using myOpenHAB, e.g. "Livingroom window is open for an hour!" setTimeout(generateNotificationFunction(windowName), 3600 * 1000);
-      }
   }
 });
 ```